Amplified response of cavity-coupled quantum-critical systems: Cavity coupling to the anisotropic XY model

 with

 Integrating out the fermions yields the zero-temperature free energy density

 The free energy derived above provides the theoretical framework for this case.
-Analytical calculations show that the SRPT is always discontinuous, including at the magnetic quantum critical point $\Delta=0$, as is summarized in Fig.~\ref{fig:app-xy}(a,b).
+Analytical calculations show that the SRPT is always discontinuous, including at the magnetic {QCP} $\Delta=0$, as is summarized in Fig.~\ref{fig:app-xy}({\bf a,b}).
 This reflects the non-singular nature of $\hat{M}_{z}$ in the spin system.
 Nevertheless, the critical coupling is suppressed at $\Delta=0$, reaching $g_{c}\approx0.78\sqrt{\omega_{0}J}$, compared with $g_{c}\approx0.915\sqrt{\omega_{0}J}$ in the Ising limit $\Delta=\pm1$.

-Therefore, in both cases, the critical coupling $g_{c}$ decreases as the XY chain approaches its magnetic quantum critical point at $\Delta=0$.
-This demonstrates that magnetic quantum fluctuations generally enhance the onset of superradiance, independent of whether the cavity couples to a singular or non-singular operator of the spin system.
+In both cases, the critical coupling $g_{c}$ decreases as the XY chain approaches its magnetic {QCP} at $\Delta=0$.
+This demonstrates that magnetic quantum fluctuations generally enhance the onset of the superradiant phase, independent of whether the cavity couples to a singular or non-singular operator of the spin system.